Pylons/pyramid/docs/designdefense.rst

 traversal as well.
 You can actually *combine* URL dispatch and traversal in :app:`Pyramid` (see :ref:`hybrid_chapter`).
-One example of such a usage: if you want to emulate something like Zope 2's "Zope Management Interface" UI on top of your object graph (or any administrative interface), you can register a route like ``config.add_route('manage', '/manage/*traverse')`` and then associate "management" views in your code by using the ``route_name`` argument to a ``view`` configuration, e.g. ``config.add_view('.some.callable', context=".some.Resource", route_name='manage')``.
-If you wire things up this way someone then walks up to for example, ``/manage/ob1/ob2``, they might be presented with a management interface, but walking up to ``/ob1/ob2`` would present them with the default object view.
+One example of such a usage: if you want to emulate something like Zope 2's "Zope Management Interface" UI on top of your object graph (or any administrative interface), you can register a route like ``config.add_route('manage', '/manage/*traverse')`` and then associate "management" views in your code by using the ``route_name`` argument to a ``view`` configuration, e.g., ``config.add_view('.some.callable', context=".some.Resource", route_name='manage')``.
+If you wire things up this way, someone then walks up to, for example, ``/manage/ob1/ob2``, they might be presented with a management interface, but walking up to ``/ob1/ob2`` would present them with the default object view.
 There are other tricks you can pull in these hybrid configurations if you're clever (and maybe masochistic) too.

 Also, if you are a URL dispatch hater, if you should ever be asked to write an application that must use some legacy relational database structure, you might find that using URL dispatch comes in handy for one-off associations between views and URL paths.
 Sometimes it's just pointless to add a node to the object graph that effectively represents the entry point for some bit of code.
 You can just use a route and be done with it.
-If a route matches, a view associated with the route will be called; if no route matches, :app:`Pyramid` falls back to using traversal.
+If a route matches, a view associated with the route will be called.
+If no route matches, :app:`Pyramid` falls back to using traversal.

 But the point is ultimately moot.
 If you use :app:`Pyramid`, and you really don't want to use URL dispatch, you needn't use it at all.
 Instead, use :term:`traversal` exclusively to map URL paths to views, just like you do in :term:`Zope`.

 Pyramid Views Do Not Accept Arbitrary Keyword Arguments
 -------------------------------------------------------